LeeAnnEditor/o365hq/services/Skype for Business Administrator on Demand.md

 +++
-title = "Teams / Skype for Business Administrator on Demand" description = "Our engineers take care of irregular administration chores in your Skype for Business Online.
-Support is available by phone, a Skype for Business session or remotely." date = 2018-07-30
+title = "Teams / Skype for Business Administrator on Demand" description = "Our engineers take care of irregular administration chores for your Skype for Business Online.
+Support is available by phone, a Skype for Business session, or remotely." date = 2018-07-30

 [taxonomies]